Flag of the European Union EU Clinical Trials Register Help

 [4] - No statistical analyses have been specified for this primary end point.
 It is expected there is at least one statistical analysis for each primary end point.

-Justification: As the Baseline endpoint was descriptive in nature, no statistical analysis was performed.
+Justification: As the primary end point data is descriptive in nature, statistical analysis is not reported.

 End point values